-Mecca’s Grand Mosque is the site of the Kaaba, also referred to as al-Kaʿbah al-Musharrafah, is considered by Muslims to be the “House of God” and serves as the religion’s spiritual center of gravity – wherever they are in the world, Muslims face in the direction of the Kaaba when performing the five daily prayers.
-According to the Prophet Mohammed, the Kaaba stands at the axis between Heaven and Earth, and a prayer performed there is worth a hundred thousand prayers performed elsewhere.
+Mecca’s Grand Mosque is the site of the Kaaba, also referred to as al-Kaʿbah al-Musharrafah, and is considered by Muslims to be the “House of God.”
+It serves as the religion’s spiritual center of gravity – wherever they are in the world, Muslims face in the direction of the Kaaba when performing the five daily prayers.
+According to the Prophet Mohammed, the Kaaba stands at the axis between Heaven and Earth, and a prayer performed there is worth 100,000 prayers performed elsewhere.

 Millions of pilgrims flock to Mecca’s Grand Mosque each year to complete the hajj, or Islamic pilgrimage.
-Thanks to Saudi Arabia’s tight control over news coverage of the 1979 siege, many of them are blissfully unaware of the carnage that unfolded on those hallowed grounds some forty years ago.
+Because of Saudi Arabia’s tight control over news coverage of the 1979 siege, many of them are blissfully unaware of the carnage that unfolded on those hallowed grounds some 41 years ago.

 The chain of events that ultimately led to the 1979 siege can be dated back to the mid-1700s.
 At that time, Mohammed Ibn Abdel Wahhab, a religious leader from the Nejd region in the center of the Arabian Peninsula, began attracting followers.
 Advocating a return to a “pure” Islam as it was practiced during the time of the Prophet, Ibn Abdel Wahhab argued that jihad, or holy war, was the only possible reaction to the encroachment of infidels upon Muslim lands – including the Shiite communities that lived at the edges of the Arabian desert and even fellow Sunnis who refused to embrace Wahhab’s puritanism.